data-science-projects-and-resources/Data-Science-Glossary/ReadMe.md

 **Data design**:  How information is organized

 **Data ecosystem**:  The various elements that interact with one another in order to produce, manage, store, organize, analyze, and share data

+**Data life cycle**:  The sequence of stages that data experiences, which include plan, capture, manage, analyze, archive, and destroy

 **Data science**:  A field of study that uses raw data to create new ways of modeling and understanding the unknown